 In any situation where one Core Value must be reconciled with another, potentially competing Core Value, the balancing must further an important public interest in a way that is substantially related to that interest.

-Fundamental (Durable or Enduring) Provisions.
-The CCWG-ACCT recommends that the revised Mission Statement, Guarantees, and Core Values be adopted as “durable” or “enduring” elements of the ICANN .
-Any modification to these provisions would be subject to heightened standards including, for example, community ratification or subject to community veto.
+Fundamental (Durable or Enduring) Bylaws Provisions.
+The CCWG-Accountability recommends that the revised Mission Statement, Commitments and Core Values be adopted as “durable” or “enduring” elements of the ICANN Bylaws.
+Any modification to these Bylaws provisions would be subject to heightened standards including, for example, community ratification or subject to community veto.

 Discussion

 To whom is ICANN accountable?
 For what is it accountable?
-Those questions were a necessary starting point for the work of the CCWG, and the answers inform all of our recommendations.
+Those questions were a necessary starting point for the work of the CCWG-Accountability, and the answers inform all of our recommendations.
 Our work on Independent Review attempts to answer the first question.
-The changes recommended here are designed to answer the second.
+The Bylaws changes recommended here are designed to answer the second.
 Most important, ICANN has a limited mission, and it must be accountable for actions that exceed the scope of its mission.
-In undertaking its mission, ICANN is also obligated to adhere to an agreed-upon standard of behavior, articulated through its Guarantees and Core Values.
-Taken together, the proposed Mission, Guarantees, and Core Values statement articulate the standard against which ICANN’s behavior can be measured and to which it can be held accountable.
-Because these provisions are fundamental to ICANN’s accountability, we propose that they be adopted as Fundamental that can only be changed with the demonstrated support of the community subject to procedural and substantive safeguards.
+In undertaking its mission, ICANN is also obligated to adhere to an agreed-upon standard of behavior, articulated through its Commitments and Core Values.
+Taken together, the proposed Mission, Commitments , and Core Values statement articulate the standard against which ICANN’s behavior can be measured and to which it can be held accountable.
+Because these Bylaws provisions are fundamental to ICANN’s accountability, we propose that they be adopted as Fundamental Bylaws that can only be changed with the approval of the community subject to procedural and substantive safeguards.

 QUESTIONS AND OPEN ISSUES:

-Do you agree that these recommended changes to ICANN’s Mission, Guarantees and Core Values would enhance ICANN's accountability?
+Do you agree that these recommended changes to ICANN’s Mission, Commitments and Core Values would enhance ICANN's accountability?

 Do you agree with the list of requirements for this recommendation?
 If not, please detail how you would amend these requirements.

-The proposed language is intended to convey the substance of the proposed changes related to ICANN’s Mission, Guarantees and Core Valuesthe specific language may need to be tweaked to address legal issues.
-Actual proposed Bylaws text changes will be subject to public consultation.
+The proposed language is intended to convey the substance of the proposed Bylaws changes related to ICANN’s Mission, Commitments and Core Values.
+Legal counsel have not reviewed the underlying proposed Bylaws revisions.
+The proposed language for Bylaw revisions is conceptual in nature at this stage; once there is consensus about direction developed through this comment process, the legal team will need time to draft appropriate language for revisions to the Articles of Incorporation and Bylaws.
+Once further developed, the proposed amendments to the Articles of Incorporation and Bylaws will be subject to public consultation.

 The table below compares the current draft proposals with the current language and explains the context in the “Notes” column.
-We are particularly interested in the community’s view as to the broad approach painted: of providing an almost “constitutional core” for ICANN against which the and staff can be held to account – by the community, and by the various review and redress procedures that feature elsewhere in this report.
+We are particularly interested in the community’s view as to the broad approach painted: of providing an almost “constitutional core” for ICANN against which the Board and staff can be held to account – by the community, and by the various review and redress procedures that feature elsewhere in this report.

 MISSION